AN INTRODUCTION TO FUZZY MATCHING ALGORITHMS

 - Identifying close variants of words.

-Damerau-Levenshtein Distance extends this concept by also recognizing transposed letters.
+Damerau-Levenshtein Distance extends this concept by also recognising transposed letters.
 It can match "Smith" with "Simth", understanding that adjacent letters are sometimes typed in reverse order.

 Pattern Recognition